Application Management

 {

-// Register the Glue42 application instance.
+// Register the Glue42 app instance.

 glue.AppManager.RegisterInstance(myWindowAppName, r.Result.Id, myWindow, SynchronizationContext.Current);